ChainGangChase/ouyacontrollerosx/README.md

 issues you may encounter.

+### Uninstalling

+Remove the .kext which should have been installed at /Library/Extensions/OUYAGameController.kext.
+Be careful.

 ### License

-As it is derived from code contributed by OUYA to the Linux kernel, this driver is covered by the GNU General Public License, version 2
+As it is partially derived from code contributed by OUYA to the Linux kernel, this driver is covered by the GNU General Public License, version 2

 ### NO WARRANTY